-RSGroups are defined and managed with shell commands.
-The shell drives a Coprocessor Endpoint whose API is marked private given this is an evolving feature; the Coprocessor API is not for public consumption.
+RSGroups can be defined and managed with both admin methods and shell commands.
 A server can be added to a group with hostname and port pair and tables can be moved to this group so that only regionservers in the same rsgroup can host the regions of the table.
+The group for a table is stored in its TableDescriptor, the property name is hbase.rsgroup.name.
+You can also set this property on a namespace, so it will cause all the tables under this namespace to be placed into this group.
 RegionServers and tables can only belong to one rsgroup at a time.
 By default, all tables and regionservers belong to the default rsgroup.
 System tables can also be put into a rsgroup using the regular APIs.
 A custom balancer implementation tracks assignments per rsgroup and makes sure to move regions to the relevant regionservers in that rsgroup.
 The rsgroup information is stored in a regular HBase table, and a zookeeper-based read-only cache is used at cluster bootstrap time.